mmccrechowicz/mmccrechowicz.github.io/content/posts/University_Donations.md

 summary: Who were the university's top donors?
 ---

+# University Advancement, Donations, and Giving

 This analysis uses data from a university's development department to understand more about the donors who have given money to the university.
 This type of analysis could help the development department/alumni relations team answer some of the questions they might have about their work, such as:

 *   Who are the donors and how much do they give?
 *   What makes someone likely to be a donor?
 E.g. are people with particular majors particular likely to donate?
 *   Did outreach and campaigns have any effect on donations?
 *   Which demographics should the alumni relations team target and when?